-Haarlemmermeer Lyceum offers a bilingual programme at three different levels: mavo (preparatory secondary vocational education), havo (senior general secondary education) and vwo (university preparatory education).
-The school has a separate programme for non-Dutch speakers.
-Students who don't speak Dutch (or just a little) enroll in a Dutch as a second language programme (NT2) It offers a combined educational programme of the Dutch national curriculum, English language, and International Orientation programme.
-Bilingual Students finish the Dutch exam programme at the same level as students who do their education solely in Dutch (regular stream).
+Haarlemmermeer Lyceum offers the following bilingual eduction - referred to as 'tweetalig onderwijs (TTO)' - at three levels: mavo (preparatory secondary vocational education), havo (senior general secondary education) and vwo (university preparatory education).

+Students who don't speak Dutch (or just a little) can enroll in the bilingual programme and follow the Dutch as a second lang uage programme (NT2) at havo or vwo level.
+It offers a combined educational programme of the Dutch national curriculum, English language, and International Orientation programme.

+Bilingual students finish the Dutch exam programme at the same level as students who do their education solely in Dutch (regular stream).
 The bilingual students also do an English IB-language exam which is recognised all over the world (CPE-level).
+Students can also do their Cambridge Advanced or Proficiency exam.